Clubmates Travel

 Respite

 A working farm can also serve as a perfect respite for caregivers and individuals with disabilities alike.
 It’s a retreat where one can take a break from the usual routine and immerse oneself in the tranquility and slower pace of farm life, which can be both restorative and rejuvenating.
+Many disability tours now include this kind of therapeutic respite.

 Camps and Outdoor Adventures

 Lastly, farms often have the space and the setup to host camps and outdoor adventures that are accessible and fun.
 These experiences can range from campfire storytelling and star gazing to learning survival skills, all within the safe and supportive environment of the farm.
+Programs under disabled travel in Australia are expanding to include such immersive farm-based holidays.

-As we ponder the various aspects of farm life and its offerings, it’s clear that farms are more than just a place to grow food—they are places where growth is all-encompassing.
+As e ponder the various aspects of farm life and its offerings, it’s clear that farms are more than just a place to grow food—they are places where growth is all-encompassing.
 Growth in confidence, in skills, in connections with others, and in personal well-being.
 I will think of this every time I sit down at the table and look at my plate, and silently thank all those involved in the process.

 Sign up below to our newsletter for more stories like Joseph’s, from people in the disability community.
 We’ll share their travel adventures, achievements, and what keeps them going.
 Their courage and joy inspire us, and we can’t wait to share them with you.